Cafaggi/bedu_postworks/README.md

 To create users, dogs, or walks, make a POST request to the corresponding endpoint.
 The fields required for each model are the folowing:
 </p>

+<h5 id="users">  3.1.1 Users</h2>

 <p align="justify">
-Users: the usrers request must contain an unique username, name, lastname, password and type ("owner | walk") in order to get posted
+The usrers request must contain an unique username, name, lastname, password and type ("owner | walk") in order to get posted
 </p>

 ```